aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/wan-preview.md

   - Policies are assigned to VRFs using the list `wan_virtual_topologies.vrfs`.
 A policy can be reused in multiple VRFs.
   - If no policy is assigned for the `default` VRF policy, AVD auto generates one with one `default_virtual_topology` entry configured to use all available local path-groups.
   - For the policy defined for VRF `default` (or the auto-generared one), an extra match statement is injected in the policy to match the traffic towards the Pathfinders or AutoVPN RRs, the name of the application-profile is hardcoded as `CONTROL-PLANE-APPLICATION-PROFILE`.
 A special policy is created by appending `-WITH-CP` at the end of the targetted policy name.
+  - For HA, the considered interfaces are only the `uplink_interfaces` in VRF default.
+It is possible to disable HA at the site level.

 #### LAN Designs